-The spike in reports is surprising, because one key in the reporting cycle has been removed.
+The spike in reports is surprising because one key in the reporting cycle has been removed.
 Teachers and educators tend to be the largest group that reports child abuse cases.
-Since many children have been out of school for months, teachers have not been able to monitor for telltale signs of abuse.
+Since many children were out of school for months, and now many are remote learning, teachers have not been able to monitor for telltale signs of abuse.
 As Jessica Bartlett, child-welfare expert at Child Trends, put it, “We’ve lost a big piece of our eyes and ears.”

 Despite COVD-19 creating some desperate situations at the personal and global level, protecting children from online sexual exploitation is something we cannot afford to relax.